gingers-have-souls/dotfiles/README.md

 config config --local status.showUntrackedFiles no
 ```

 7. To load the .zshrc you can run `source ~/.zshrc` (assuming you're already switched your shell to zsh with `chsh`), but it's probably easiest to just sign out and sign back in again.
-Make sure you have at least i3-gaps, nerd-fonts-bitstream-vera-mono, xorg-xinit, and xorg-server installed, otherwise you will get an error when logging in.
+Make sure you have at least i3-gaps, nerd-fonts-dejavu-complete, xorg-xinit, and xorg-server installed, otherwise you will get an error when logging in.
 If that happens, press Control+alt+F2 to switch to tty2 and install the missing packages.

 8. Finally, the command for updating to the most recent revision of my dotfiles.